Copyright: EPI Inc. Contact: tech@epi-eng.com

 Complete Bottom End

-Because of the original target application for the Phase-1 engine (unlimited aerobatic competition), it used a dry-sump lubrication system, based on a Barnes pump, an EPI pan, and an EPI oil tank which assured uninterrupted oil supply in any orientation.
-The Barnes pump has an iron pressure-section housing to keep clearances small at operating temperature, with ball bearings on the driving shaft at critical locations.
-The driven gears in all five sections are aluminum-bronse.
-The pump was fitted with an EPI redundant HTD toothbelt drive, where each belt has sufficient capacity to drive the pump alone in case one fails.
+The Barnes Pump has an iron pressure-section housing to keep clearances small at operating temperature, with ball bearings on the driving shaft at critical locations.
+The driven gears in all five sections are aluminum-bronze.
+The pump was fitted with an EPI redundant HTD toothbelt drive, that includes a fence to separate one belt from the other.
+In the case of a belt failure, that fence prevents the failed belt from dislodging the other one.
+Each belt has sufficient capacity to drive the pump alone in case one fails.

 Oil Pump and Drive